If you are designing anything in color, it’s important you become familiar with color modes.

-The most common are RGB, CYMK, PMS or pantone.
-The best way to differentiate between the three is by determining for what job to use each.
+The most common are RGB, CYMK, PMS or Pantone.
+The best way to differentiate between the three is by determining what job to use each.

 Simply put RGB is most commonly used for anything digital or on a screen, while CYMK and PMS are best for print jobs.

 So let’s first explain RGB and when and why to use this mode.
 RGB is the most basic and most commonly used of the three.
 RGB stands for Red, Green, and Blue, otherwise referred to as the primary colors.

 The RGB color mode is considered an additive process, meaning that colors are added or combined in different amounts to produce a broad range of colors.
 For example, when combined, red and green create yellow and red and blue create purple.

 Each color (Red, Green, and Blue) are each an element of the final product and the intensity at which they are added determines the resulting color.
 The resulting product will have a hue most similarly resembling the component ( Red, Green, or Blue ) with the strongest intensity.

 RGB is light-based and can produce bright and vivid colors, colors outside of normal ranges of other color models such as CMYK or Pantone.
 Due to its versatility in color options and use of light RGB is best suited for digital use.
 This could mean digital photography or web/ computer use.